 At Stamp, we believe places are some of the most interesting things to brand.
 We find the most powerful and unique brand position for a city or attraction and build awareness.

-To participate in the Ten Year Challenge, we thought it’d be fun to examine the 10-year differences on some of our client’s websites — and on our own!
-While sites from 10 years ago featured design and interaction elements that were groundbreaking in their day, things have drastically changed.
+In a nod to the Ten Year Challenge, we thought it’d be fun to examine the 10-year differences on a couple of our client’s websites.
+While sites from 10 years ago featured design and interaction elements that were groundbreaking in their day, things have changed dramatically.
 What was once sleek is now outdated in comparison to today's functionality and popular designs.

 Attractions, both tangible and intangible, draw visitors who value what they represent.
 Identify and market your main attractions to encourage travelers to choose your destination when they book their next trip.